$581,642Average Value$649Average Price per Sq Ft37Homes For Sale

 “We don’t get recognition for being a city of trees,” says Robert Hryniewicki, a longtime D.C. native and associate of HRL Partners at Washington Fine Properties.
 “Our tree canopy is unique.
 The terrain in Northwest D.C. is all ridge, and the terrain closer to downtown is flatter."
 Edward R. Murrow Park is noted for its flowering trees, permanent chess tables and iconic sculptures.
 Urban pocket parks like McPherson Square Park, Franklin Park and Lafayette Square are small fields centered by historic monuments to prominent figures in American history.

-Franklin Park has walking paths and a patio with chairs and tables.
+Franklin Park in Downtown DC has walking paths and a patio with chairs and tables.

-McPherson Square is one of very few green spaces in this largely urbanized neighborhood.
+McPherson Square provides one of very few green spaces in Downtown DC.

 1/2